RevealBi/sdk-samples-nodejs/README.md

 ## Using Reveal to serve dashboard files

-The easiest way to serve dashboard files is by using the `defaultDashboardProvider` mentioned earlier.
+By default, reveal loads and stores dashboard files from/to the 'dashboards' folder.
 However, the SDK allows you to also change how the dashboards are loaded/saved.

 1. Create the dashboardProvider / dashboardSaver functions.
 The following example shows how to make a separate directory per userId:
 ```ts